Wednesday, 11 November 2015

 Gurdwara Choa sahib with Talaqi gate in the background.
 (18.08.2015.)

-Now it was almost 1230 and the real feel temperature was 48° C. By then I and my companion Nasir, were so completely exhausted that it became extremely difficult for us to go back to our car just half a kilometer away.
-A little ascend of 25 meters became a big challenge for us.
-Bhola was just smiling at our condition and advising us not to go on an adventure in such a weather.
+Now it was almost 12:30, and the real feel temperature was 48°C. By then, my companion Nasir and I were so completely exhausted that it became extremely difficult for us to walk back to our car, just half a kilometer away.
+A slight ascent of 25 meters became a big challenge for us.
+Bhola was just smiling at our condition and advising us not to go on an adventure in such weather.
 But that advice came too late.
-We twice sat under the shadows of bushes and drank whatever little water we had.
+We twice sat under the shade of bushes and drank whatever little water we had.

 Tariq Amir